 It’s simple, really.
 It’s all about one number that casts a shadow on pretty much every other motorcycle engine out there.
 That number is 2,458 cubic centimeters.
 In Imperial, that’s 150 cubic inches.
-That, ladies and gentlemen, is the size of the three cylinder engine that powers the 2021 Triumph Rocket 3 GT.
+That, ladies and gentlemen, is the size of the three cylinder engine that powers the 2022 Triumph Rocket R.

-The Rocket 3 GT weighs just over 660 lbs soaking wet with a cinder block or three tied to its seat.
+The 2022 Rocket 3 R weighs just over 660 lbs soaking wet with a cinder block or three tied to its seat.

 It used to be that if you wanted the Indian introductory bike, the venerable Scout Sixty, you could only get it with a softail and a few old school bits to make it look like an older bike.
 Not so anymore.
-For 2021, Indian listened to their growing younger audience, and whacked half the tail off, lowered the seat, hauled back on the handlebars, and gave the Scout Sixty a couple of big, badass noise makers, one from each cylinder.
+Last year Indian finally decided to bite the bullet and finally give the people what they want.
+The American cruiser brand has taken the standard Scout Sixty and whacked half the tail off, lowered the seat, hauled back on the handlebars, and gave the Scout Sixty a couple of big, badass noise makers, one from each cylinder.

 Reason For Badassery: Bringing new riders to the cruiser community

 Let’s face it, the Honda Rebel bikes don’t overtly look threatening.
 They also don’t have particularly loud exhausts, and use parallel-twin engines to deliver linear torque and have very forgiving handling.
 But that, in and of itself, is why they are badass.

 Honda has pulled a master stroke with the Rebel lineup.
 Many new riders choose a Honda, because of their reputation of being easy to ride, easy to fix, and reliable as all hell.
 So why not let those interested in cruisers have a great first bike?
 Japan can make bad-ass bikes too!